LAST UPDATED: JUN 28 2023

 See a claw hammer in action:

-3. The Screwdrivers
+3. Screwdrivers

-4. The Utility Knife
+4. Utility Knife

 While a knife isn’t a tool directly used in carpentry as much as others on the list, it’s still an essential piece of the arsenal.
 The utility knife has plenty of uses – cutting boxes, strings, marking pieces of wood, stripping excess material, opening cans of wood paint, etc. Carpenters always keep it in their pocket.